 Local Food Conservation Tour

 Much of our valley's open spaces are in agricultural production.
-Meet the people behind the scenes and learn about the innovative ways they are farming and distributing local food in our community.
-We will visit two GVLT conserved properties for a tour of farming in the Gallatin Valley.
+We took a bus load of our friends to meet the people behind the scenes and learn about the innovative ways they are farming and distributing local food in our community.

 Learn more about sponsoring an event